 Public Works can determine whether the blockage is in the main or in the lateral.
 If the blockage is in the main that runs down the middle of the street, the Town is responsible for clearing it.

-The homeowner is responsible for the sewer lateral from the house to the main.
+As per the Sewer Use By-law, the homeowner is responsible for the sewer lateral from the house to the main.
 Public Works can clear it for the homeowner for a fee.
 Homeowners also have the option of calling a private service provider.